GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 #### 🎨 Mini Project / Practice Task
 ```
 Project Task on SELECT:
-You’ve been asked to help management identify which departments are paying the most on average.
+You’ve been asked to help management identify which occupation are paying the most on average.
 Use the company’s `employees` table to calculate the **average salary** for each department,
 then rank all departments from the **highest** to **lowest** average salary.